ClearType

 ClearType was significantly changed with the introduction of DirectWrite in Windows 7.

-With the increasing availability of HiDPI displays after 2012, subpixel rendering has become unnecessary.
-As a result, its use was curtailed by newer versions of Windows and macOS and by 2020 can be considered obsolete.
+With the increasing availability of HiDPI displays after 2012, subpixel rendering has become less necessary.

 Background

 Computer displays where the positions of individual pixels are permanently fixed – such as most modern flat panel displays – can show saw-tooth edges when displaying small, high-contrast graphic elements, such as text.
 ClearType uses spatial anti-aliasing at the subpixel level to reduce visible artifacts on such displays when text is rendered, making the text appear "smoother" and less jagged.
-ClearType also uses very heavy font hinting to force the font to fit into the pixel grid.
+ClearType also uses font hinting to force the font to fit into the pixel grid.
 This increases edge contrast and readability of small fonts at the expense of font rendering fidelity and has been criticized by graphic designers for making different fonts look similar.

 Like most other types of subpixel rendering, ClearType involves a compromise, sacrificing one aspect of image quality (color or chrominance detail) for another (light and dark or luminance detail).
 The compromise can improve text appearance when luminance detail is more important than chrominance.

-Only user and system applications render the application of ClearType.
-ClearType does not alter other graphic display elements (including text already in bitmaps).
-For example, ClearType enhancement renders text on the screen in Microsoft Word, but text placed in a bitmapped image in a program such as Adobe Photoshop is not.
+Only user and system applications render ClearType.
+ClearType does not alter other graphic display elements, including text already in bitmaps.
+For example, ClearType enhancement renders text on the screen in Microsoft Word, but not in images within programs such as Adobe Photoshop.
 In theory, the method (called "RGB Decimation" internally) can enhance the anti-aliasing of any digital image.

 ClearType was invented in the Microsoft e-Books team by Bert Keely and Greg Hitchcock.
 It was then analyzed by researchers in the company, and signal processing expert John Platt designed an improved version of the algorithm.
-Dick Brass, a Vice President at Microsoft from 1997 to 2004, complained that the company was slow in moving ClearType to market in the portable computing field.
+Dick Brass, a vice president at Microsoft from 1997 to 2004, complained that the company was slow in moving ClearType to market in the portable computing field.